Selchow and Righter

 Selchow and Righter was purchased by Coleco Industries in 1986 for $75 million USD in cash and notes.

-Coleco Industries purchased the games from Selchow & Righter, but not the trademark of the company's name.
-The trademark for "Righter" in the commercial use of games and entertainment remains under the control of the Righter Family; specifically, Philip Righter, the great-great-grandson of John Righter, the company's original co-founder.
+Coleco Industries purchased the games from Selchow & Righter.

-In 1989, Coleco declared bankruptcy and its primary assets were purchased by Hasbro for in cash, plus options to buy one million shares of Hasbro stock at a price of $28.85 (at the time the deal closed, Hasbro stock was worth only $20 a share).
+In 1988, Coleco declared bankruptcy and its primary assets were purchased by Hasbro for in cash, plus options to buy one million shares of Hasbro stock at a price of $28.85 (at the time the deal closed, Hasbro stock was worth only $20 a share).

 Trojan Powder Coating, Tri-State Powder Coating, and Williams Architecture now occupy the site of the former Selchow and Righter building.